 He also prescribed anti-malarials (doxycycline), but I have been told that they are ineffective in SE Asia as that strain of malaria is resistant to current medications.
 I find due to the heat and tablets, I get sick from dehydration so I now don't take the doxy anymore.
 However, if you do choose to take tablets, they are very cheap to purchase in Cambodia (50c-$1US per tablet).

 As for the mosquito net, we buy $4-5US mosquito nets from the markets which have done the job, but do check them before purchase as one hole makes them worse than useless.

-My one pro tip is to take lots SPF 50+ sunscreen from home (Banana Boat is my favourite) as the locals do not need it, so it is generally not available. over 4 years ago
+My one pro tip is to take lots SPF 50+ sunscreen from home (Banana Boat is my favourite) as the locals do not need it, so it is generally not available. almost 5 years ago

 Yes - preventative maintainence is the best option - I use doxycycline and have been bitten a few times over many visits to cambodia.
 Either non transmitting Mosquitos or it works.
 On the whole, repellant and a pill is recommended.
 I returned from Cambodia on December 1, and was informed of the death of a friends husband who'd passed away because of dengue contracted while in Cambodia.
 Be diligent with applying it (but don't get paranoid), also carry a little 'travel bottle' that you can fit in a bum bag - definitely PREVENTATIVE MAINTAINENCE is the go.
 You can get sun screen/repellent combos which are a good option as well.
 Enjoy your time - been going over regularly for 5 years now and love it!
-Ps a little travel bottle with hand sanitizer has saved me from Bali belly many times. about 4 years agoAnswered by Matt via WorldNomads.com
+Ps a little travel bottle with hand sanitizer has saved me from Bali belly many times. over 4 years agoAnswered by Matt via WorldNomads.com